Acksop/MVC---DoubleOutput-Encapsuled/README.md

 # MVC---DoubleOutput---Encapsuled
 ---
-an implementation of MVC--Encapsuled pour optimiser les sorties selon le naviguateur utilisé
+an implementation of MVC--Encapsuled pour optimiser les sorties selon le naviguwateur utilisé !:

 This Model-View-Controller in PHP is based on a developement initated in 2012 with IP-Formation Lyon I have added some feature in the page controller: